javiermiz/javiermiz.github.io/src/content/blog/earning-well-vs-doing-what-you-want.md

 ## My current situation

-To give context: I'm a senior frontend developer, I work 100% remote for a US company, I earn $6,000 USD monthly.
+To give context: I'm a senior frontend developer, I work 100% remote for a US company, I earn a good salary in dollars.
 No pressure, no micromanagement, with a great team.

 I literally have what many would consider "the dream job" in tech.
 [I wrote about how I got here](https://javiermiz.github.io/blog/from-lost-to-landing-remote-us-jobs-linkedin-story/) if you're interested in the full story.